-Water - Depending on design, some green walls may assist in the treatment or infiltration of stormwater or be part of a graywater recycling strategy.
-While a green wall may require supplemental irrigation, it can be designed to use less water-intensive native or adaptive plants.
+Water - Depending on design, some green walls may assist in the treatment or infiltration of stormwater or be part of a graywater recycling strategy.22 While a green wall may require supplemental irrigation, it can be designed to use less water-intensive native or adaptive plants.

-Energy - Green walls on buildings have cooling effects and may reduce the need for air conditioning.
+Energy - Green walls on buildings have cooling effects and may reduce the need for air conditioning.23 maintenance and attention than traditional walls.
+Climbing green walls are relatively low-maintenance compared to substrate and hydroponic green walls, but still require more attention than a basic wall.